omkar-shelke25/cka-killercoda/Preferred-NodeAffinity-Balanced/step1.md

 ### Try it yourself first!
 <details><summary>✅ Solution (expand to view)</summary>

-> `weight: 50` in preferred NodeAffinity only influences scoring and cannot ensure equal pod distribution—use topologySpreadConstraints with `maxSkew: 1` for guaranteed even spreading.

 Edit the file `/app/app.yaml` and add the `affinity` section under `spec.template.spec`:
 ```yaml